runtimeverification/gitbook-kontrol/tips/tips-for-using-kontrol.md

 ### Decoding KEVM expressions

+The following tips might be useful when inspecting branching conditions or nodes in the `kcfg`.
+If you don't know where an expression comes from, this might help figuring out what they mean and what part of the Solidity code they correspond to:

 * Solidity uses bitwise expressions, such as `maxUInt160 &Int X`, to extract a variable with a specific number of bits from a larger word.
 The number of bits can often provide a clue about the type of the variable.
 For example, `maxUInt160` typically represents an address, while `maxUInt8` represents a `boolean` value.
 * When using the `symbolicStorage` cheatcode, you may encounter expressions like `#lookup(?STORAGE0:Map, 6)`.
 This expression accesses storage slot 6 of the symbolic storage represented by the `STORAGE0` variable.
 If you want to determine which storage variable this expression corresponds to, you can follow these steps:&#x20;
   * First, ascertain the contract that `STORAGE0` corresponds to.
     * The first call of `symbolicStorage` creates the symbolic variable `STORAGE`, followed by `STORAGE0`, `STORAGE1`, `STORAGE2`, `STORAGE3`, and so on.
 Therefore, you can use the order in which `symbolicStorage` was called in each contract to map each variable to its contract.
     * Another option is to check the `<accounts>` cell in the `KEVM` configuration.
 In each `<account>`, the `<acctId>` cell contains the address of the contract, and the `<storage>` cell contains the storage.
 If you know the address of each contract, you can map it to the storage variable.
   * Next, determine which variable corresponds to storage slot 6.
-    * The easiest way to do this is by calling `forge inspect ContractName` storage, where `ContractName` represents the contract identified in the previous step.
-This command will output a `JSON` result, with the storage field containing a list of all storage slots in the contract.
+    * The easiest way to do this is by calling `forge inspect ContractName storage`, where `ContractName` represents the contract identified in the previous step.
+This command will output a `JSON` result, with the `storage` field containing a list of all storage slots in the contract.
 The label of each slot corresponds to the name of the storage variable.
   * Some storage slots contain more than one variable at different offsets.
 If your expression is, for example, `#lookup ( ?STORAGE0:Map , 6 ) >>Int 8`, this means it is offsetting the storage slot by 8 bits, or 1 byte.
 In the previous step, you should look for the variable at that storage slot with offset 1.

 ***